gopala-kr/ldr/z_ios.md

 * Native platform?
 * Cross-platform?

-**Note: this article is intended to study only the core technical concepts and some brief survey of mobile industry**
+**(In this article I intended to study only the core technical concepts and some brief survey on mobile app industry)**
 *************************

 ## mobile operating system